1. PDCflow Help Center

 Managing Directives in Your PDCflow Account

-Access directive settings by selecting the Configure tab in your PDCflow account's primary navigation and clicking Directives.
+Access directive settings by selecting the Configure tab in your PDCflow account's primary navigation and clicking Payment Settings.
 The active directives for your PDCflow account will load as a list.
-To view or edit details of a directive click the Edit button (a pencil icon).
+To view or edit details of a directive, click the Edit button (a pencil icon).

 Inactivating a Directive